 never were; and I say, ‘Why not?’”

-If you’re thinking, huh, that sounds like a load of garbage; the world is the way it is and there’s no point stressing yourself out fighting it, well, thank you for reading thus far and have a nice day; the rest of this is not likely to interest you.
-Even as such a cynic may have a point, the quotation above continues to resonate with many people.
-Those we see as human catalysts and moral exemplars—from Socrates to Gandhi to Lincoln—could be said to be adjusted to what ought to be.
-I’m sure it’s not lost on you that these men in particular paid a price for that.
-Nevertheless, we admire such people so much when they emerge, and are grateful for what they’ve given us.
+If you’re thinking, huh, that sounds like a load of garbage; the world is the way it is and there’s no point stressing yourself out fighting it, well, thank you for reading this far and have a nice day; the rest of this is not likely to interest you.
+Even though such a cynic rightfully draws our attention to the magnitude of the challenges, we nevertheless do see human catalysts arising from time to time, making positive change in the world.
+These people—from Socrates to Gandhi to Lincoln—could be said to be adjusted to what ought to be.
+I’m sure it’s not lost on you that these men in particular paid a tremendous price for their adjustment to a higher level.
+But we admire such people in history (if not always when we’re face to face with them) and most of us agree that civilization owes them a debt of gratitude.

 George Bernard Shaw would clearly have understood the concept of positive disintegration: